Guest posting and sponsorship opportunities

 Be sure to get your topic idea approved before starting to write the piece.
 This is usually done through email.
 Once your idea is approved, you are free to begin writing the article.

-I prefer a shared Google Doc, but your piece can also be submitted as an attachment to an email or straight in the body of an email.
+We prefer a shared Google Doc, but your piece can also be submitted as an attachment to an email or straight in the body of an email.

-Once the piece is officially accepted, I will turn it into an official post and will schedule it for publishing.
+Once the piece is officially accepted, we will turn it into an official post and will schedule it for publishing.
 Usually, guest posts are published one to three weeks from the date of acceptance but could vary depending on the time of year or topic area.

 Please note that guest posts can be rejected or deleted for any reason.

-Once your post is published, I encourage you to share it with your social media following as you like.
+Once your post is published, we encourage you to share it with your social media following as you like.
 There is no minimum number of shares or mentions that you must make of the post, but the more popular the guest post is, the more referral traffic your website will receive.